Jaccomando/Predicting-Employee-Attrition/README.md

 Employee churn is a significant expense for companies.
 The Society for Human Resource Management estimates the average replacement cost of a salaried employee is the equivalent of six to nine months’ salary.
 Creating a classification model to help better predict when an employee is a flight risk will help management identify flight risk employees before they leave the company allowing for an opportunity to intervene early.
 This can help reduce employee churn and the the cost of replacing and training new employees.

 # The Data
 The data set used for this project is the <a href="https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset">IBM HR Analytics Employee Attrition & Performance dataset</a> from Kaggle and created by IBM.
 It contains 23,436 rows representing individual employees.
-There are 32 different features including age, education, gender, marital status, overtime worked, etc. Attrition is the target.
+There are 32 different features including age, education, gender, marital status, overtime worked, and many more.
+Attrition is the target.

 ## Reproduction Instructions
-The dataset may be downloaded from Kaggle <a href="https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset">here.</a> It should be placed in a data folder.
-Pandas or SQL or another computational technique will need to be used to work with the data.
+The dataset can be downloaded from Kaggle <a href="https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset">here.</a> It should be placed in a data folder.
+Pandas, SQL, or another computational technique will need to be used to work with the data.

 ## Preparing the Data
 The dataset is a clean dataset with one CSV file.
-The CSV file is imported and converted to a Pandas data frames.
+The CSV file is imported and converted to a Pandas data frame.

 ## Exploratory Data Analysis (EDA)
 CRISP - DM techniques are used to understand and prepare the data for modeling.
-Initial EDA reveals a relatively clean dataset with easy to understand rows and columns with few missing values.
+Initial EDA reveals a relatively clean dataset with easy to understand rows, and columns with few missing values.

 ## Visualizing the Data
-I am interested in identifying the top correlations to the target "Attrition" as I will want to compare them to the models' top features.
+I am interested in identifying the top correlations to the target "Attrition" as I will want to compare them to the model's top features.
 We see that 'Age', 'Stockoptionlevel', 'Yearsincurrentrole', 'Totalworkingyears', and 'Joblevel' are the highest correlated features.

 ### <center>Feature Correlations to Attrition</center>